 Dandelions are a flowering plant from Europe that might be better known to most people as a weed.
 What might be surprising to some is that the plant is valuable as both a vegetable and for its health benefits.
 You can eat all parts of the dandelion plant, including the root and the leaves.
 While both are similar in their flavor profile and their medicinal value, they have very different properties as well.
-To get a better understanding of how dandelion root compares to dandelion leaf, read the SPICEography Showdown below.
+Let’s compare.

-How does dandelion root differ from dandelion leaf?
+How does the dandelion root differ from dandelion leaf?

 Dandelion root is different from the leaf, and not just by being a different part of the plant.
 You will use it differently as well.

-Culinarily, you can use dandelion root can as a root vegetable similar to how you might use carrots.
-You can steam, boil or roast them as serve them as a side dish.
+Culinarily, you can use dandelion root as a root vegetable, similar to how you might use carrots.
+You can steam, boil, or roast them to serve them as a side dish.
 Alternatively, you can use dandelion roots as a substitute for coffee.
 You do this by roasting the root and then grinding it to make a powder that you can then steep in hot water to make a coffee-like beverage.
 You can use it by itself or combine it with coffee to dilute its caffeine content.

 You can cook dandelion leaves like spinach by steaming or stir-frying them.
 Alternatively, you can serve them raw in a salad or as the leafy green component in a sandwich.
 You can also use dandelion leaves to make dandelion tea.

 Another way that they differ has to do with their health benefits.
 All parts of the dandelion plant have historically been used to treat liver ailments; however, the roots are most often used for this purpose in modern times.
 The leaves are more popular as a diuretic that you can use to help reduce water retention and the resulting bloating.
 Nonetheless, both parts of the plant possess some of the other’s properties.

 Can you use dandelion root as a substitute for dandelion leaf?
 And vice versa?